Student Placements and Student Clinic

 If you would like further information, please email your enquiry to Lucrecia Cardona.

-We are not currently accepting applications for STARTTS Placements.
-Please check back in February 2016.
+We are currently accepting applications for STARTTS Placements.
+Closing date 15 June, 2016.

 STARTTS operates a Student Clinic for those wishing to undertake clinical placements/internships.
 Participants in the Student Clinic will be providing psychotherapeutic interventions to clients and will have access to professional clinical consultation from Clinical Psychologists and Psychologists at STARTTS.